 Based on extreme drought conditions, fire managers expect the coming season to be a busy one for the crew.
 The crew was made up of 16 military veterans who served in the Army, Air Force or Marines, in addition to five experienced fire personnel who led the crew.
 Crew members have served in Iraq and Afghanistan in many positions including combat medics and snipers.
 Three of the veterans who were in the crew last year returned and others have taken other firefighting jobs.

-The goal of the trial program was to provide an additional firefighting resource for this fire season and beyond, both locally and nationally.
-Secondly, this crew provides an opportunity for veterans to get jobs, gain skills, and consider career employment with the BLM or other federal agencies in fire or other land management areas.
-Already one crew member was hired for the Monterey Hotshot Crew on the Los Padres National Forest and others have been contacted regarding potential jobs.
+The goal of the program was to provide an additional firefighting resource for the current fire season and beyond, both locally and nationally.
+Second, this crew provides an opportunity for veterans to get jobs, gain skills, and hopefully become interested in employment with the BLM or other federal agencies in fire or other land management areas.